-- 6.1 Waivers to the Rules may in exceptional circumstances be granted by Cabinet or, in cases of urgency by the relevant Director and either the Chief Legal Officer or the Head of Procurement. - 6.2 Any request for a Cabinet waiver must, after consultation with the Head of Procurement or Chief Legal Officer, be submitted in writing to the Director of Resources or Assistant Director Corporate Finance and

-Performance for inclusion in the "Contract & Financial Procedures Matters" report to Cabinet.

-- 6.3 Any request for an urgent waiver must be submitted in the standard format (LINK) to the Chief Legal Officer or Head of Procurement. - 6.4 A copy of approved urgent waivers must be sent to the Head of Procurement by the Officer obtaining the waiver. - 6.5 A record of all urgent waivers must be kept by the Head of Procurement.
+- 6.1 Waivers to the Rules may in exceptional circumstances be granted by Cabinet or, in cases of urgency by the relevant Director and either the Director of Legal and Democratic Services or the Head of Procurement. - 6.2 Any request for a Cabinet waiver must, after consultation with the Head of Procurement or Director of Legal and Democratic Services, be submitted in writing to the Strategic Director of Resources or Director of Finance and Procurement for inclusion in the "Contract & Financial Procedures Matters" report to Cabinet. - 6.3 Any request for an urgent waiver must be submitted in the standard format to the Director of Legal and Democratic Services or Head of Procurement.

-- 6.6 All approvals of urgent waivers must be reported to the next Cabinet meeting by the Head of Procurement. - 6.7 All waiver approvals, both urgent and by Cabinet must be reported on a quarterly basis by the Head of Procurement to the Council's Audit & Accounts Committee who will monitor the use of waivers. - 6.8 A waiver cannot be given where the contract value exceeds the E.U. threshold unless the Chief Legal Officer has confirmed in writing that an exemption is available under the E.U.
+- 6.4 A copy of approved urgent waivers must be sent to the Head of Procurement by the Officer obtaining the waiver. - 6.5 A record of all urgent waivers must be kept by the Head of Procurement. - 6.6 All approvals of urgent waivers must be reported to the next Cabinet meeting by the Head of Procurement. - 6.7 All waiver approvals, both urgent and by Cabinet must be reported on a quarterly basis by the Head of Procurement to the Council's Audit & Accounts Committee who will monitor the use of waivers. - 6.8 A waiver cannot be given where the contract value exceeds the E.U. threshold unless the Director of Legal and Democratic Services has confirmed in writing that an exemption is available under the E.U.
 Procurement Regulations.